fnjyusername/MPU6050/MPU6050_SetData.md

 ##### bool MPU6050::testConnection  (  )
 `
 Verify the I2C connection.
 Make sure the device is connected and responds as expected.
-Returns: "
+Returns:
-True" if connection is valid, false otherwise
+"True" if connection is valid, false otherwise
 `

 The documentation for this class was generated from the following files:•MPU6050/MPU6050.h